 On December 29, 2022, Biden signed H.R.2617, the Consolidated Appropriations Act of 2023, into law.
-Hidden within this appropriations bill are several retirement provisions under a section named “Division T – The SECURE 2.0 Act of 2022” (PDF Page 817).
+Hidden within this appropriations bill are several retirement provisions under the section named “Division T – The SECURE 2.0 Act of 2022” (PDF Page 817).

 In this series, I am reviewing the major changes created by this act.
 This article is about “SEC.
 325. ROTH PLAN DISTRIBUTION RULES” (starts on PDF Page 901).

 Prior to the SECURE 2.0, anyone who had to take RMDs from their employer sponsored retirement plan, sadly, had to take RMDs from all components of the plan.
 This even included requiring RMDs from Roth deferrals.